chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/automate.md

 If a change is intentional, we accept the snapshot to update the baseline.
 That means future tests will be compared to the `CommentList` with red borders.

 If a change is unintentional, it needs fixing.
-Our designer thinks our majestic red border is horrendous so let's undo.
+Our designer thinks our majestic red border is horrendous so let's undo it.

 ![Chromatic test screen](/visual-testing-handbook/chromatic-test-screen-optimized.png)

 ### Merge changes

-Once bugs are fixed and baselines are up to date you're ready to merge code back into the target branch.
+Once bugs are fixed and baselines are up to date, you're ready to merge code back into the target branch.
 Chromatic will transfer any accepted baselines between branches so that you only need to accept baselines once.

 ![visual testing workflow](/visual-testing-handbook/workflow-uitest.png)